 The Blues tradition, started in 1892, is an example of sports' continual importance within the University.
 Athletes proudly take their place next to past Blues which include some of the countries' most notable athletes.

 Sydney University first took on Melbourne University in cricket during the early 1870s.
 As more Australian universities were established, the competition expanded.
 The Australian Universities Sports Association was formed in 1907 to oversee and organise these important annual contests.
 Since its inception in 1993 Sydney University has claimed the Australian University Games title eight times, including 2011, the same year that it was named Overall Australian University Sport Champions, thus continuing Sydney University's prestige in the sporting community

 January 1st 2003 the Sydney University Sports Union and the Sydney University Women's Sports Association amalgamated creating this country's premier tertiary sporting body.
 Five years later, February 15th 2008, marked the launch of the organisation's new brand now referred to as Sydney Uni Sport & Fitness.
 In addition to its first class facilities there are more 47 different sports and recreation clubs providing a variety of opportunities for its members.
 These opportunities range in level from social to national competition.
 The Elite Athlete Program, which began in 1990, supports over 250 athletes across numerous sports provides academic and financial support for its athletes through its partnership with external sporting bodies such as the New South Wales Institute of Sport.

-Today Sydney University Sport boasts more than 40,000 members.
-We have over 400 sporting scholarship holders within our Elite Athlete Program and host a range of social competitions including College sport, Interfaculty Sport and Lunchtime Social Sport to accommodate thousands of active University students on campus each year.
+Today Sydney Uni Sport & Fitness boasts 15,000 members.
+We have over 400 sporting scholarship holders within our Elite Athlete Program and host a range of social competitions including College sport, Interfaculty Sport, Intramural Sport and Lunchtime Social Sport to accommodate thousands of active University students on campus each year.